derelict/TxBatTele/README.md

 EdgeTX/OpenTX **Battery** and **Telemetry** Monitoring LUA Widget which tries to **rely as less as possible on radio settings** (Everything is defined in the Script).
 So no need for "manual" Logical Switches or Custom Functions.

-It's supposed to be **"A jack of all trades"** kind of thing (at least for most "standard" Monitoring and Alerting needs) but with a main focus on Battery Monitoring.
+It's supposed to be **"A jack of all trades"** kind of thing (at least for most "standard" needs) but with a main focus on Battery Monitoring.

 You can also reach out to me on the EdgeTX LUA Discord Channel (see above)